 Large format was the standard for architecture photography as it provided high-quality images.
 They also helped keep a strong perspective control.

-Nowadays, using your iPhone produces powerful architecture and interior photography.
+Nowadays, using your iPhone could result in powerful architecture and interior photography.

 The quality of DSLRs and mirrorless systems allow you to capture amazing images.
 You don’t even need a top-of-the-range camera.